samueltan-immutable/cryptotracker/README.md

 Set the CSS reference for the Ranking table without header row in .env `CSS_RANKING_TABLE='.css-4spr0x > div:nth-child(1) > div:nth-child(2) > div:nth-child(1) > div:nth-child(1)'`

-Set the frequency for how often the job should be posting to slack in .env `SLACK_FREQ='daily'`
+Set the frequency for how often the job should be posting to slack in .env.
+Options are 'daily', 'weekly', 'hourly' or 'all' `SLACK_FREQ='daily'`

+Set the UTC hour of the day to post the slack message if run daily or weekly in .env `SLACK_DAILY_RUNHOUR='1'`

+Set the slack channels the job should be posting to if set to hourly output in .env `SLACK_HOURLY_OUTPUT='tp'`

+Set the slack channels the job should be posting to if set to daily output in .env `SLACK_DAILY_OUTPUT='tp'`

-Set the slack channels the job should be posting to .env `SLACK_OUTPUT='tp'`
+Set the slack channels the job should be posting to if set to weekly output in .env `SLACK_WEEKLY_OUTPUT='tp'`

+Weekly ouput setting will override daily which will override hourly on that particular run i.e. if set to output all.
+The daily slack output setting would be used when current hour = SLACK_DAILY_RUNHOUR

 Adjust slack input to post to various slack channels dc - #deal-cryptoslam